9 Site Risk Assessment

 AA-EQS = annual average environmental quality standard

 A survey of reports from various regulatory agencies demonstrates that although ecotoxicity data are available for various PFAS, including PFBA, PFBS, and fluorotelomers (including 8:2 FTCA, 8:2 FTUCA, and several FTOHs), to date these typically consider only a few aquatic species that include D. magna, a green alga, and perhaps a fish species.
-Regulations require a robust data set covering several classes of organisms, and due to limitations in the number of classes of organisms represented in the published peer reviewed data, it is difficult to derive ambient surface water quality criteria.
-Lack of relevant toxicity data is a greater issue for terrestrial wildlife given that the only chronic, reproductive studies that have been conducted to date are in two species, bobwhite quail and mallard duck, with PFOS and PFOA.
-No ecologically relevant studies have been conducted with mink or an adequate surrogate.
-As a result, the development of benchmark or threshold concentrations for wildlife and aquatic organisms has been slow and incorporates greater levels of uncertainty in their derivation.
+Regulations require a robust data set covering several classes of organisms, and due to limitations in the number of classes of organisms represented in the published peer reviewed data, it is difficult to derive ambient surface water quality criteria for other PFAS (beyond PFOS and PFOA).
+Limited relevant toxicity data is a greater issue for terrestrial wildlife given that the only chronic, reproductive studies with two PFAS (PFOS and PFOA) that have been conducted to date are in two species, the bobwhite quail (Colinus virginianus) and mallard duck (Anas platyrhynchos).
+However, more data are becoming available for other PFAS (for example PFHxS and PFHxA) in avian laboratory models (Dennis et al. 2021).
+Importantly, no ecologically relevant studies have been conducted with mink or an adequate surrogate.
+As a result, the development of benchmark or threshold concentrations for wildlife and aquatic organisms has been slow but information is beginning to emerge.

-A second major challenge with toxicity assessment for ERA is accounting for the large number of receptor types and the associated unknown variable sensitivity to PFAS.
+Another major challenge with toxicity assessment for ERA is accounting for the large number of receptor types and the associated unknown variable sensitivity to PFAS.
 Although it is commonly understood that sensitivity to contaminants can vary widely across kingdoms or across classes of animals, the challenge for PFAS may be greater due to the lack of knowledge about this family of compounds.
-Studies have documented the presence of PFAS in various aquatic species since the 1950s (Danish EPA 2015; Giesy and Kannan 2001, 2002)), such as bottle-nosed dolphins (Houde et al. 2006), seals (Butt et al. 2008), squid (Yang et al. 2012), alligators (Bangma et al. 2017), and polar bears (Smithwick, Mabury, et al. 2005; Smithwick, Muir, et al. 2005; Greaves and Letcher 2013).
+Studies have documented the presence of PFAS in various aquatic species since the 1950s (Danish EPA 2015; Giesy and Kannan 2001, 2002), such as bottle-nosed dolphins (Houde et al. 2006), seals (Butt et al. 2008), squid (Yang et al. 2012), alligators (Bangma et al. 2017), and polar bears (Smithwick et al. 2005; Smithwick et al. 2005; Greaves and Letcher 2013).
 The detection of PFAS within organisms is clear evidence of exposure.
 Unlike many other commonly detected contaminants, however, the availability of toxicological data for PFAS is limited relative to the broad range of organisms within which PFAS have been detected.

 Standard ERA practice includes developing TRVs that consider measures of exposure and effects that could adversely impact populations of wildlife (for example, chronic studies on reproduction, growth, and survival).
-Mammalian studies on numerous sublethal endpoints (for example, systemic, immunological, developmental, respiratory, cardiovascular, gastrointestinal, ocular, hepatic) have been conducted for PFOS, PFOA, and other PFAS and are well described in the Draft Toxicological Profile for Perfluoroalkyls (ATSDR 2018e), but these are less commonly used for TRV development for ERAs.
+Mammalian studies on numerous sublethal endpoints (for example, systemic, immunological, developmental, respiratory, cardiovascular, gastrointestinal, ocular, hepatic) have been conducted for PFOS, PFOA, and other PFAS and are well described in the Toxicological Profile for Perfluoroalkyls (ATSDR 2021), but these are less commonly used for TRV development for ERAs.
 These sublethal, mostly systemic or organ function-based TRVs are really only used for ERAs in the absence of reproduction, survival, or growth data.
-Mammalian TRVs for the purposes of ERA can be developed for the majority of the Third Unregulated Contaminant Monitoring Rule (UCMR3) PFAS compounds listed in Section 220.127.116.11.
+Mammalian TRVs for the purposes of ERA can be developed for the majority of the Third Unregulated Contaminant Monitoring Rule (UCMR3) PFAS compounds listed in Section 22.214.171.124.
+Recommendations for selecting TRVs from available data for conducting ERAs are included in Divine et al. (2020), Conder et al. (2020), and Johnson et al. (2021).
 Avian oral dosing studies useful for ERA are less available.
-The dietary acute and chronic studies by Newsted et al. (2005); Newsted et al. (2007) examining PFOS exposure in mallard (A. platyrhynchos) and bobwhite quail (C. virginianus) may be the only currently published work relevant to ERA.
+The dietary acute and chronic studies by Newsted et al. (2005); Newsted et al. (2007) examining PFOS exposure in mallard and bobwhite quail were the first published work relevant to ERA.
+Divine et al. (2020) and Conder et al. (2020) presented the data from their studies as well as data from other studies and for other PFAS that can be used for selecting avian TRVs.
+More recent publications relevant to ERA include that of Bursian et al. (2021), who looked at oral exposure of Japanese quail (Cortunix japonica) to PFOS, PFOA, and AFFF (both 3M and Ansul products), and (Dennis et al. 2020, 2021, 2021) who looked at northern bobwhite quail exposed to PFOS, PFHxS, and PFHxA.
 Newsted et al. (2005) and Molina et al. (2006) have also reported the results of bird egg injection studies using PFOS, while Cassone et al. (2012) and Norden, Berger, and Engwall (2016) have published in ovo studies with other PFAS.
 A caution with interpreting these egg studies is the uncertainty as to whether naturally accumulated concentrations have the same adverse effect as concentrations administered via injection in ovo.
 There also can be differences when measuring whole egg, yolk, or albumin (Custer, Gray, and Custer 2010).
 Finally, there is currently not enough data for modeling egg tissue concentration for these chemicals.

 For lower trophic-level organisms such as plants and invertebrates, toxicological data are typically generated through studies with direct exposure to spiked media.
-Studies are available to develop thresholds for use in ERAs, as has been done by both ECCC (2018) and CRC CARE (2017a).
+Studies are available to develop thresholds for use in ERAs, as has been done by ECCC (2018), CRC CARE (2017), Conder et al. (2020), and Divine et al. (2020).
+SSDs produced by CRC CARE (2017) showed lettuce to be more sensitive to PFOS than earthworms, but found the opposite occurred for PFOA.
+Divine et al. (2020) calculated Tier I water quality values for PFOS and PFOA, Tier II water quality values for another 21 PFAS, and soil screening values for plants and soil invertebrates for 6 PFAS each.
 Giesy et al. (2010) and ECCC (2018) generated PFOS SSDs for freshwater aquatic organisms, from which thresholds were derived.
 CRC CARE presented SSDs for PFOS and PFOA for marine waters and for soil to establish their thresholds.
 Giesy et al. (2010) noted that some guidelines for developing criteria from SSDs rely heavily on the four lowest effect concentrations; thus, results can be skewed if one genus or species is significantly more sensitive than others.
 In the freshwater SSD for PFOS generated by Giesy et al. (2010), Chironamous tentans (a species of midge) were 40 times more sensitive than the next most sensitive species, the fathead minnow (Pimephales promelas).
-However, the ECCC (2018) SSD does not show the same difference in sensitivity with a reported fish 14-day growth LOEC for Japanese rice fish (Oryzias latipes) below the C. tentans 10-day NOEC.
-For marine waters, fish are among the most sensitive organisms for both PFOS and PFOA as shown in SSDs (CRC CARE 2017a), but by just an order of magnitude or less.
-SSDs produced by CRC CARE (2017a) did not use any of the same data and showed lettuce to be more sensitive to PFOS than earthworms, but found the opposite occurred for PFOA.
+However, the ECCC (2018) SSD does not show the same difference in sensitivity with a reported 14-day growth LOEC for Japanese rice fish (Oryzias latipes) below the C. tentans 10-day NOEC.
+For marine waters, fish are among the most sensitive organisms for both PFOS and PFOA as shown in SSDs (CRC CARE 2017), but they are more sensitive by just an order of magnitude or less.
+Additional studies by Simpson et al. (2021) and Hayman et al. (2021) have expanded the understanding of potential toxic effects in aquatic organisms in marine waters but an SSD that includes data from both of these studies has not been published.

 SSDs have not been published for avian, mammalian, reptilian, or amphibian species.
-Although SSDs could possibly be generated for laboratory mammalian species, perhaps the most studied organisms for PFAS, there would not be a significant breadth of applicability to wildlife species.
+Although SSDs could possibly be generated for laboratory mammalian species exposed to some PFAS, data are insufficient to generate robust SSDs that are applicable to wildlife species.
 Mammalian SSDs would include mostly rat and mouse studies with a few monkey and rabbit studies.
-Extrapolation to other orders would be required, leaving an uncertainty.
+Extrapolation to other orders would be required.
 Existing data would be more conducive to an effects distribution because the number of species within the class of organisms would be so limited.
-Insufficient published data are available for a robust SSD or even an effects distribution for avian, reptilian, or amphibian animals.
+A limited amount of published data is available for avian, reptilian, or amphibian animals, but these data are insufficient to determine a robust SSD or even an effects distribution.

 9.2.2 Ecological Exposure Assessment